Killer activation receptor: How do they work?

+KARs in Viral Infections

+One of the ways NK cells are able to distinguish between normal and infected or transformed cells by monitoring the amount of MHC class I molecules the cells have on their surface.
+When it comes to an infected cell or tumor cell, the expression of MHC class I decreases.
+However, some viruses are able to evade detection through the reduction of expressed stress-reduced ligands.
+They can also evade by interfering with the activating receptor pathways that are on the surface and within NK cells.
+This causes the recognition of these viruses by immune cells to decrease.
+Now, KARs become vital.
+These evaded cells become more susceptible to targeting and attack by NK cells by the use of KARs through recognition of stress-induced ligands.

+NKG2D which is a KAR, is responsible for triggering intracellular signals through DAP10, and adaptor molecule.
+It does this through binding to ligands like MICA, MICB, and ULBP proteins which are commonly unregulated in cells that are infected.
+This activates MAPK and PI3K/AKT pathways, that leads to the cytotoxicity of NK cells.

+KARs in Cancer Immunity

-What happens in malignant transformations, that is to say cancers, is that a Killer Activation Receptor (KAR), located on the surface of the NK cell, binds to certain molecules which only appear on cells that are undergoing stress situations.
-In humans, this KAR is called NKG2D and the molecules it recognizes MICA and MICB.
+In cancers, a Killer Activation Receptor (KAR), located on the surface of the NK cell, binds to certain molecules which only appear on cells that are undergoing stress situations.
+In humans, this KAR is called NKG2D and it recognizes the molecules MICA and MICB.
+These are two proteins that are also considered 'stress-induced ligands'.
 This binding provides a signal which induces the NK cell to kill the target cell.

 Then, Killer Inhibitory Receptors (KIRs) examine the surface of the tumor cell in order to determine the levels of MHC class I molecules it has.
-If KIRs bind sufficiently to MHC class I molecules, the “killing signal” is overridden to prevent the killing of the cell.
-In contrast to this, if KIRs are not sufficiently engaged to MHC class I molecules, killing of the target cell proceeds.
+If KIRs bind sufficiently to MHC class I molecules, the "killing signal" is overridden to prevent the killing of the cell.
+However, if KIRs are not sufficiently engaged to MHC class I molecules, killing of the target cell proceeds.